ncatlab/nlab-content/pages/8/6/0/8/28068/content.md

   \mathrlap{\,.}
 \]

-> This is the field-theoretic version of Feynman's (eq:FeynmanCCRViaTimeShiftedProduct).
+> This is the field-theoretic version of Feynman's equation (eq:FeynmanCCRViaTimeShiftedProduct) above.

 We may redo this derivation  after multiplication of the original Schwinger-Dyson equation (eq:SchwingerDysonForComputingCCRs) with any "smearing function" $f(\vec x)$ (a spatial [[bump function]]).
 Then where we used [[Stokes' theorem]] above we are now faced with an [[integration by parts]] that picks up terms proportional to the [[gradient]] of $f$ --- but if the dependence of $L$ on spatial derivatives of $\phi$ does not have unusual singularities (i.e. if the [[kinetic energy]] term in $L$ is a standard one) then these terms vanish with $\epsilon$ just as the [[potential energy]] term does, and hence we end up with